AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 ### Dos & Don'ts between cluster versions
 **Oozie metastores used with an HDInsight 3.1 cluster are not backward compatible with HDInsight 2.1 clusters, and they cannot be used with this previous version**.

 A custom Oozie metastore database deployed with an HDInsight 3.1 cluster cannot be reused with an HDInsight 2.1 cluster.
 This is the case even if the metastore originated with an HDInsight 2.1 cluster.
 This scenario is not supported because the metastore schema gets upgraded when used with an  HDInsight 3.1 cluster, so it is no longer compatible with the metastore required by the HDInsight 2.1 clusters.
-Any attempt to reuse an Oozie metastore that has been used with an HDInsight 3.1 cluster will render the HDInsight 2.1 cluster useless.
+Any attempt to reuse an Oozie metastore that has been used with an HDInsight 3.1 cluster render the HDInsight 2.1 cluster useless.

 **Oozie metastores cannot be shared across clusters.**